jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     };
     ```

 1. Next we need to add the default values for the options we wish to configure.
 This is done in `getDefaultConfig`.
+Here we are adding both a `BackgroundColor` and `TextColor` to the object returned by `getDefaultConfig`.

     ```javascript
     var defintion = {